smarterer/leaderboard/README.rst

 1) First you need to `sign up for a Smarterer API application registration <https://smarterercom/api/reg>`_.

-   - If your running this app on localhost you must specify ``http://localhost:5000/smarterer_auth_complete`` as the Callback URL.
+   - If you're running this app on localhost you must specify ``http://localhost:5000/smarterer_auth_complete`` as the Callback URL.

 2) Add your client_id and app_secret to the config file under SMARTERER_CLIENT_ID and SMARTERER_APP_SECRET.
 3) Choose a Smarterer test_id to display a leaderboard for (2 = facebook).